NoemiBuri/seminar/README.md

 ![Screenshot](calculations.png)

 *Figure 3 : point SPA and line SPAP*

+The calculations are perfomed consistent with the formulas shown in section 3.
 ### 5. Plot
 In the final step of the script the mixing triangle is plotted as shown in *Figure 3*.
 To achieve a clear overview, only the calculation of the component A is visualized.
 If you wish you can easily add the visualisation of the other components by adding phb, phc, SPB and SPC to the plot.
 ## Output